 Cold can Make Your Soft Tissue Injury Worse - How?

 Applying cold can restrict blood flow and stiffen / tighten soft tissue.
 Cold is NOT a good treatment method for soft tissue tears or strains when the tissue is already tight and constricted, because the cold will just stiffen the tissue further.
-Instead, use a therapy that will increase blood flow, like the Back/Hip T•Shellz Wrap (Deep Tissue Therapy) to increase localized blood circulation, and relax / elongate soft tissue, making it much more pliable.
+Instead, use a treatment option that will increase blood flow, like the Back/Hip TShellz Wrap® to relieve tightened and constricted muscles Circulatory Boost used at this time will help relax / elongate soft tissue, making it much more pliable for activity.

 When to Use a Cold Compress or Ice Pack to Treat Your Hip

-If you've been suffering for some time with a chronic hip cuff injury you should only use cold after activity causes you more pain or triggers more inflammatory response symptoms (red, hot, inflamed, swollen)..
-This would be when your hip, outer thigh or lower back starts to hurt at the end of the day after you've been on your feet througout the day.
+If you've been suffering for some time with a chronic hip injury you should only use cold after activity causes you more pain or your body is showing more inflammatory response symptoms (red, hot, inflamed, swollen).
+This would be when your hip, outer thigh or lower back starts to hurt at the end of the day after you've been on your feet throughout the day.
 When used at this time cold compression becomes a natural / organic pain reliever, targeting the localized site where you feel the pain.

-This is important because once blood vessels are blocked or damaged, they can no longer carry oxygenated blood through the tissue and tissue cells begin to break-down.
-Without cold therapy, cellular break-down and tissue damage continue as cells don't get the oxygen they need to survive.
-By limiting the amount of damage done to your hip, you also limit the amount of healing that needs to occur.
+This is important because once blood vessels are blocked or damaged, they can no longer carry oxygenated blood through the tissue and tissue begin to break-down.
+Without a cold temperature treatment, tissue damage and break-down continue as they cannot get the oxygen they need to survive.
+By limiting the amount of damage done to your hip, you also reduce the amount of healing that needs to occur.
 This is an important step to heal hip joint injuries faster and with less pain!

-How Do You Use a T•Shellz Wrap (Heat) to Heal a Soft Tissue Injury in Your Hip?
+How Do You Use a Back/Hip TShellz Wrap® (Heat) For Your Hip?

 HEAT (warmth) is used after you've reduced your swelling / inflammation and the sharp pain is less intense (you have more of a dull / nagging ache and soft tissue tightness in your hip).
-Warming up deep tissue is a natural way to encourage healing of muscles, tendons and ligaments.
-Increasing the temperature of this deep tissue will result in increased blood flow circulation as the bodys sends more blood there to attempt to remove this same heat.
-It's the blood in your body that will bring oxygen, nutrients, antibodies and energy to your injured hip to help with healing.
+Warming up your tissue is a natural way to encourage blood flow to muscles, tendons and ligaments.
+Increasing the temperature of soft tissue will result in increased blood flow circulation as the body sends more blood there to attempt to remove this same heat.
+It's the blood in your body that will bring oxygen, nutrients and water (basically energy) to your injured hip to help with healing.

-When heat is applied to deep tissue in the hip, veins will start to get bigger (expand) to allow more blood flow through to your damaged or torn soft tissue.
+When heat is applied to the hip, veins and blood vessels will start to get bigger (expand) to allow more blood flow through to your damaged or torn soft tissue.
 This in turn relaxes your hip, making the tissue more flexible and elastic.
-This is why heat is used on older (chronic) injuries, to loosen tissue and bring in the blood flow needed for healing.
-Your body will begin to heal itself after it is injured - increasing your blood flow with heat will speed up this natural process - often surprisingly well.
+This is why heat is used on older (chronic) injuries, to loosen tissue and bring in the blood flow needed for soft tissue to repair.
+Your body will begin to heal itself after it is injured - increasing your blood flow with heat will, in most cases, speed up this natural process - often surprisingly well.